How Do I Get Rid of Extra Skin After Weight Loss?

 I'm 15 and I've been overweight pretty much all my life.
 This past year I lost 50 pounds and I have some extra skin on my body because I was big for so long.
 It's been tightening up (but really slowly) because I'm still young.
 But is there anything I can do to speed it up?
 I already work out (cardio) every other day.
 I just want to know what will speed up the process.

 Losing a lot of weight can leave a person with saggy skin, especially if weight comes off quickly.
-As you mentioned, being young is definitely in your favor; it may just take a little more time for your body to readjust.
+As you said, being young is definitely in your favor.
+It may just take a little more time for your body to readjust.

-Working out as you're doing is a great way to care for your body.
-Regular exercise, including cardio and strength training, will help you maintain your new weight and tone your body.
-It's also the best thing you can do right now to work toward improving the look of your skin.
+Working out like you're doing is a great way to care for your body.
+Regular exercise, including cardio and strength training, will help you maintain your weight and tone your body.
+It's also the best thing you can do right now for the look of your skin.

-The best thing you can do right now is talk to your doctor about your concerns.
-He or she will be able to suggest options that are right for you.
-It can take time to adjust to a new body, both physically and emotionally.
-For some people, it can help to talk to a counselor about their reactions to so much weight loss.
+The best thing you can do right now is talk to your doctor.
+He or she can suggest options that are right for you.
+It often takes time to get used to a new body, both physically and emotionally.

 In addition to talking to your doctor, continue taking good care of yourself: Eating right, getting exercise, and moisturizing your skin daily can help you look and feel good.